SasView/sasmodels/doc/guide/plugin.rst

 canonical orientation with $a$-$b$-$c$ aligned with $x$-$y$-$z$ in the laboratory frame and beam travelling along $-z$.

-The oriented C model is called using *Iqabc(qa, qb, qc, par1, par2, ...)* where *par1*, etc. are the parameters to the model.
+The oriented C model (oriented pure Python models are not supported) is called using *Iqabc(qa, qb, qc, par1, par2, ...)* where *par1*, etc. are the parameters to the model.
 If the shape is rotationally symmetric about *c* then *psi* is not needed, and the model is called as *Iqac(qab, qc, par1, par2, ...)*.
 In either case, the orientation